 My study will meet the eligibility criteria for Support, but how do I access the resources that I need?

-It is important to consult with the NHS and the Network Study Support Service (NIHR CRNCC) regarding costings prior to the submission of a grant/research funding application, to ensure that all eligible direct research costs are included in the grant/research funding application.
+It is important to consult with the NHS and our Study Support Service regarding costings prior to the submission of a grant/research funding application, to ensure that all eligible direct research costs are included in the grant/research funding application.

 Please note that Support is not a form of secondary grant/research funding application i.e. it cannot be used to supplement direct research cost elements which were omitted from the original grant/research funding application or rejected by the research funder, nor can it be used to supplement non- Service Support elements.

 How are NHS Treatment Costs and excess treatment costs funded in England?